UHH-ISS/honeygrove/README.md

 ## System Requirements

 Honeygrove currently requires **Python 3.5+** and was tested on Ubuntu 16.4, Debian 9.1 and ArchLinux.
 However it should work on other distributions that provide a compatible Python distribution.
-If Broker is not available, the honeypot itself can be used without it.
+If the [`broker`](https://github.com/zeek/broker) communication library is not available, the honeypot itself can be used without it.
 Currently there is no possibility to communicate with the management-console or the monitoring stack without Broker.
+If Honeygrove is configured to use the Siemens S7 protocol, the [`Snap7`](http://snap7.sourceforge.net/) needs to be installed on the system.

 ## Quickstart Guide